 As Paul is talking here, the "games" were very popular—the Isthmian games, the Olympic games, the Pythian games.
 Athletes came from all over the known world, in that area, to compete.
 Paul contrasts their contending for the earthy crowns and contending for the Kingdom of God.

 Paul states that they all run, but only one receives the prize.
-He isn't saying to us that we all run but only one is going to get a prize.
-He doesn't mean that those in the Christian faith are all going to run, but only one is going to obtain the prize.
+He is not saying to us that we all run but only one is going to get a prize.
+He does not mean that those in the Christian faith are all going to run, but only one is going to obtain the prize.
 What he means is that we should all run to obtain the prize.
 We should run as if we see it right in front of us.

 And to do this—to run the race to win—(Point 1) we should give ourselves completely to God.
 That means to come out of the world and complete give ourselves to God, which is what we should be doing anyway.